 “Ko nu kho, bho gotama, hetu ko paccayo yaṁ tiṭṭhateva nibbānaṁ, tiṭṭhati nibbānagāmī maggo, tiṭṭhati bhavaṁ gotamo samādapetā; atha ca pana bhoto gotamassa sāvakā bhotā gotamena evaṁ ovadīyamānā evaṁ anusāsīyamānā appekacce accantaṁ niṭṭhaṁ nibbānaṁ ārādhenti, ekacce nārādhentī”ti?

-“What is the cause, friend Gotama, and what is the reason that while Nibbāna exists, the path leading to Nibbāna exists, and you, Gotama, are present to encourage, yet when instructed and guided by you, some of your disciples attain final Nibbāna, the ultimate goal, while others do not?”
+“What is the cause, sir Gotama, and what is the reason that while Nibbāna exists, the path leading to Nibbāna exists, and you, sir Gotama, are present to encourage, yet when instructed and guided by you, some of your disciples attain final Nibbāna, the ultimate goal, while others do not?”

 “Tena hi, brāhmaṇa, taṁyevettha paṭipucchissāmi.
 Yathā te khameyya tathā naṁ byākareyyāsi.
 Taṁ kiṁ maññasi, brāhmaṇa, kusalo tvaṁ rājagahagāmissa maggassā”ti?